COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 # Sprint Report – Week 7 (2025/10/13 to 2025/10/19)

-## Overview
+## **Overview**
-This sprint focused on implementing the **conditional logic system** for external service routing and continuing to build out core backend functionality.
+This sprint focused on implementing the conditional logic system for **external service routing** and continuing to build out core backend functionality.
 The team made significant progress on handling **user permissions for external services (like LLMs)** and establishing the foundation for the **analysis pipeline**.
 (please add your completed issues here)
----

 ## Completed Work